TheNinjask/AnotherTwitchPlaysX/README.md

 If you wish to be a Third Party Approved, for now wait but if you wanna get ready, it will require that jar has the source code attached.

-For any issues/wishes please refer to [bugs](#bugs) section (even tho it might not be a bug) and feel free to say the problem.
+For any issues/wishes please refer to [bugs](#bugs) section (even tho it might not be a bug) and feel free to say the problem/wish.

 Example-Changing the Mod Button to say greetings to the user: